giumonros/Measured-vs-simulated-PV/README.md

 # Measured-vs-simulated-PV

 This repository has been created based on the work presented in this article: https://doi.org/10.1016/j.rser.2024.115044 .
+The data used for the article are in the ``Publication data`` folder.
 The aim of this repository is to facilate the data sharing of measured PV profiles and compare measured and simulated PV power production data.
 The README also explains how to use the measured and simulated PV data for e-fuel techno-economic assessments.

 This repository contains: